xp44mm/Notebook/RxInAction/01 Reactive programming.md

 ### 1.3.2 Resiliency

 Every once in a while, your system might face failures.
 Networks disconnect, hard drives fail, electricity shuts down, or an inner component experiences an exceptional situation.
 A resilient system is one that stays responsive in the case of a failure.
-In other words, when you write your application, you want to handle failures in a way that doesn’t prevent the user from getting a response.
+In other words, when you write your application, you want to handle failures in a way that doesn't prevent the user from getting a response.

 The way you add resiliency to an application is different from one application to another.
 One application might catch an exception and return the application to a consistent state.
 Another application might add more servers so that if one server crashes, another one will compensate and handle the request.
 A good principle you should follow to increase the resiliency of your system is to avoid a single point of failure.
 This can be done by making each part of your application isolated from the other parts; you might separate parts into different AppDomains, different processes, different containers, or different machines.
 By isolating the parts, you reduce the risk that the system will be unavailable as a whole.

 ### 1.3.3 Elasticity

-The application that you’re writing will be used by a number of users—hopefully, a large number of users.
+The application that you're writing will be used by a number of users—hopefully, a large number of users.
 Each user will make requests to your system that may result in a high load that your system will need to deal with.
 Each component in your system has a limit on the load level it can deal with, and when the load goes above that limit, requests will start failing and the component itself may crash.
 This situation of increasing load can also be caused by a distributed denial of service (DDoS) attack that your system is experiencing.

 To overcome the causes of overload, your system needs to be elastic: it needs to span instances as the load increases and remove instances as the load decreases.
 This kind of automatic behavior has been much more apparent since the cloud entered our lives.
 When running on the cloud, you get the illusion of infinite resources; with a few simple configurations, you can set your application to scale up or down, depending on the threshold you define.
 You need to remember only that a cost is associated with running extra servers.

 ### 1.3.4 Message driven

 At this point, you can say that responsiveness is your goal, resiliency is the way to ensure that you keep being responsive, and elasticity is one method for being resilient.
-The missing piece of the puzzle of reactive systems is the way that the parts of a system communicate with each other to allow for the type of reactiveness we’ve explored.
+The missing piece of the puzzle of reactive systems is the way that the parts of a system communicate with each other to allow for the type of reactiveness we've explored.

 Asynchronous message passing is the communication process that best suits our needs, because it allows us to control the load level on each component without limiting producers—normally with an intermediate channel such as a queue or service bus.
 It allows routing of messages to the right destination and resending of failing messages in case a component crashes.
-It also adds transparency to the inner system components, because users don’t need to know the internal system structure except the type of messages it can handle.
+It also adds transparency to the inner system components, because users don't need to know the internal system structure except the type of messages it can handle.
 Being message driven is what makes all the other reactive concepts possible.
 Figure 1.12 shows how the message-driven approach using a message queue helps level the rate of message processing in the system and enables resiliency and elasticity.

 Figure 1.12 The relationship of a message-driven approach to load leveling and elasticity.
-On the left, messages are arriving at a high frequency, but system processing is leveled to a constant rate, and the queue is filling faster than it’s emptied.
+On the left, messages are arriving at a high frequency, but system processing is leveled to a constant rate, and the queue is filling faster than it's emptied.
 On the right, even if the processing worker role has crashed, users can still fill the queue; and when the system recovers and adds a new worker, the processing continues.

 In the figure, the participants are communicating in a message-driven approach through the message queue.
-The client sends a message that’s later retrieved by the server.
+The client sends a message that's later retrieved by the server.
 This asynchronous communication model provides greater control over the processing in the system—controlling the rate and dealing with failures.
 Many implementations for message queuing exist, with different feature sets.
 Some allow the persistence of the messages, which provides durability, and some also give a “transactional” delivery mode that locks the message until the consumer signals that the processing completed successfully.
-No matter which message queue (or message-driven platform) you choose, you’ll need to somehow get ahold of the messages that were sent and start processing them.
+No matter which message queue (or message-driven platform) you choose, you'll need to somehow get ahold of the messages that were sent and start processing them.
 This is where Rx fits in.

 ### 1.3.5 Where is Rx?

 The Reactive Extensions library comes into play inside the applications that compose a reactive system, and it relates to the message-driven concept.
-Rx isn’t the mechanism to move messages between applications or servers, but rather it’s the mechanism that’s responsible for handling the messages when they arrive and passing them along the chain of execution inside the application.
-It’s important to state that working with Rx is something you can do even if you’re not developing a full system with many components.
+Rx isn't the mechanism to move messages between applications or servers, but rather it's the mechanism that's responsible for handling the messages when they arrive and passing them along the chain of execution inside the application.
+It's important to state that working with Rx is something you can do even if you're not developing a full system with many components.
 Even a single application can find Rx useful for reacting to events and the types of messages that the application may want to process.
 The relationships between all the Reactive Manifesto concepts and Rx are captured in figure 1.13.

 ```
 Message driven + Rx